-The Heavy Photon Search experiment (HPS) performs a search for a new gauge boson, so-called the "heavy photon".
-Through its kinetic mixing with the Standard Model photon, this particle would decay into an electron-positron pair.
+The Heavy Photon Search experiment (HPS) is searching for a new gauge boson, the so-called "heavy photon."
+Through its kinetic mixing with the Standard Model photon, this particle could decay into an electron-positron pair.
 It would then be detectable as a narrow peak in the invariant mass spectrum of such pairs, or, depending on its lifetime, by a decay downstream of the production target.
 The HPS experiment is installed in Hall-B of Jefferson Lab.
-This article presents the design and performance of one of the two detectors of the experiment, the electromagnetic calorimeter, during the runs performed in 2015-2016.
-The calorimeter's main purpose is to provide a fast trigger and reduce the copious background from electromagnetic processes through matching with a tracking detector.
-The detector is a homogeneous calorimeter, made of 442 lead-tungsten (PbWO4) scintillating crystals, each read-out by an avalanche photodiode coupled to a custom trans-impedance amplifier.
+This article presents the design and performance of one of the two detectors of the experiment, the electromagnetic calorimeter, during the runs performed in 2015-